indeedeng/imhotep/docs/data-file-requirements.md

 #### time or unixtime field names

 If the field name is time or unixtime, the builder parses that field’s values as Unix timestamps and uses them as the document’s timestamps in the dataset.
 A timestamp can be in seconds or milliseconds since Unix epoch time (UTC).
-If you use time, the 32-bit number represents the number of seconds since January 1, 1970.
-If you use unixtime, the 64-bit number represents the number of milliseconds since January 1, 1970.

 #### Field names with the * suffix